TheBlckbird/mathtory/Readme.md

 # Mathtory

-This is a tiny example of the logic behind factory builders.
+Mathtory is a tiny example of the logic behind factory builders.

 I might do some more with this in the future, but for now it only was a small experiment.